 - 1. Markov Decision Problems - 2.
 Value Functions - 3.
 Markov Policies - 4.
 Optimal Policies for the Finite Criterion - 5.
 Optimal Policies for the Discounted Criterion - 6.
 Optimal Policies for the Total Reward Criterion

-Equivalence of Stochastic Markov Policies and History-dependent Policies there exists a stochastic Markov policy π' with
+Equivalence of Stochastic Markov Policies and History-dependent Policies there exists an equivalent

 For